 Watching bacteria cells grow and change color is an ah-ha moment that leaves a lasting impression with students.
-What do bacteria cells look like?
+What do bacteria colonies look like?
 What do bacteria eat and grow on?
 Students learn how to make LB agar petri dishes and learn how to streak cells, a technique that is very important in research labs around the world.

 Further, students also get to create BioArt by “painting” with the bacteria on petri dishes, and watch the living canvases emerge by incubating them.
 BioArt is an emerging field of art that is being researched and explored in the top art and design universities such as the Royal College of Art in London, and Parson’s School of Design in New York.

 The Fundamentals section of Chapter 3 in Zero to Genetic Engineering Hero cover the structure of a bacterium cell and takes the students through a tour of a bacterium cell.
 The four macromolecules of living organisms are discussed and it emerges that cells are like micro-factories and are made of “molecular mash-ups” of the four macromolecules of living organisms.